 - To provide and maintain a safe, energetic learning environment for all members.

-- To provide competent instructors that will maintain a high level of instruction through the use of innovative, challenging strategies, and the utilization of the latest techniques.
+- To provide competent instructors who will maintain a high level of instruction through the use of innovative, challenging strategies, and the utilization of the latest techniques.
 To continue to improve the training program by exploring new techniques through attendance at seminars and clinics.

 - To provide a positive-reinforcement training program.